luiderek/ajax-project/README.md

 # Yet Another List Maker • [Live Demo](https://luiderek.github.io/yet-another-list-maker/)

-A HTML, CSS, and JavaScript web application for people that want to create and share lists of manga.
+A HTML, CSS, and JavaScript web application for people that want to create and share a list of manga titles.

 This is a webpage that acts as a client-UI for API queries that displays summary info in a responsive card layout.
 Users can save a list of titles, which is stored in a JavaScript Object in localstorage, and view them seperately from search.
 Users are also able to export and load lists in a UTF16 compressed format.
-Pretty similar to how you'd keep track of save data for flash games.
+Pretty similar to how you'd keep track of save data for older flash games.

 ## Technologies Used